 Pence In Las Vegas: 'We Are United In Our Resolve To End Such Evil'

-Six days after the shooting along the Strip, Vice President Mike Pence visited Las Vegas, and told the city's residents that America is united with it in grief.
+Six days after the shooting along the Strip, Vice President Mike Pence visited Las Vegas, and told residents that America is united with their city in grief.

 "We do mourn with those who mourn and grieve with those who grieve, but we do not grieve like those who have no hope," he said.
 "Because heroes give us hope."